Recipes

 • You can add the sugar at the beginning, but the Xanthan needs to be added towards the end.
 Because Xanthan gum is very light, I find it works best to mix them together ahead of time.

 A Pie made with Fresh Blueberries is also a great treat.
-Find the recipe at the link.
+Find the recipe at the link below.

 Leave a Comment